PennyLaneAI/qml/glossary.rst

                 "acceptedAnswer" :
                 {
                     "@type": "Answer",
-                    "text": "Automatic differntiation is the process of automatically computing derivatives of the steps of computer programs."
+                    "text": "Automatic differentiation is the process of automatically computing derivatives of the steps of computer programs."
                 }
             },